DovahCraft/R-and-Python-Data-Wrangling/README.md

 <h3>Python</h3>
 + Pandas is a huge component of Python Data Wrangling.
-Encompasses the data frame and csv reading for example.
+Encompasses the data frame and csv reading for example. <br>
 + No really good ggplot equivalent in Python.
-The libraries that are available feel like R anyway if they try to emulate ggplot2.
+The libraries that are available feel like R anyway if they try to emulate ggplot2. <br>
 + Jupyter Notebook (formally/now encompasses IPython Notebooks)